Duke University Chapel views the creative arts as both an expression of worship to God and an expression of human longing for God.

 This collection of photographic portraits brings centerstage family members living with a loved one on death row.
 Their faces and words are meant to offer a chance to reflect on the meaning of values such as justice, mercy, and compassion.
 The Standing on Love exhibition was created through collaboration among people living on America's Death Row, their families, and the community arts collective Hidden Voices.
 It is part of Hidden Voices’ series Serving Life: Re-Visioning Justice.

-This exhibition is part of the Chapel's project Always Human: Re-Visioning Justice, which includes a companion exhibition at the Rubenstein Arts Center as well as a series of events related to the themes of the two exhibitions.
+This exhibition was part of the Chapel's project Always Human: Re-Visioning Justice, which includes a companion exhibition at the Rubenstein Arts Center as well as a series of events related to the themes of the two exhibitions.

 The photographer for the exhibition is Jenny Warburg.
 She is a freelance photographer and former social worker living in Durham, North Carolina.
 Her photographs have appeared in numerous publications including The New York Times, Time, Newsweek, US News and World Report, The Los Angeles Times, People, Rolling Stone, US Weekly, Mother Jones, The Washington Post, Ms., The Guardian, and the Southern Poverty Law Center’s Intelligence Report.
 Her photos have also appeared in numerous books and on book covers, as well as in many documentary films, television documentaries and news programs.